sap-tutorials/Tutorials/tutorials/hana-cloud-sqltools-remote-sources/hana-cloud-sqltools-remote-sources.md

 4. In the HDB SQL console, create a remote source **from** the HANA database **to** the HDLRE.
 Be sure to replace the host and password values.

-    >If you have not already done so, ensure that you have added USER1 to your HDLRE database, as shown in sub-step 3 above.

    ```SQL
    CREATE REMOTE SOURCE HC_DL
        ADAPTER "IQODBC"